awesome-inc/OneClickBuild/ReadMe.md

 You maybe targeting the `x86` platform and have defined `AnyCPU` as default in your project file.
 When building from Visual Studio the platform property is set via the solution file.
-However, when building the single you did not specify the platform property, thus defaulting to `AnyCPU` resulting in `OutputPath` not set.
+However, when building the project you did not specify the platform property, thus defaulting to `AnyCPU` resulting in `OutputPath` not set.
 To fix this issue either set the Platform property accordingly or just set the default to `x86` like this

 	<?xml version="1.0" encoding="utf-8"?>